 An introduction to the books of Isaiah, Jeremiah and Ezekiel, and Daniel.
 It will emphasize the historical, political, social and religious situations that are an integral part of the message of the Major Prophets.
-Curricular area: OT Elective political, religious and social events that shaped the ministry of the Minor Prophet and provided the impetus for their preaching.
 Curricular area: OT Elective

 OT 305 The Minor Prophets